-A patent (utility, plant, or design) is the legal right to control the making, using, and selling of a patented invention for a limited time.
+What is a patent?
+A patent is the legal right to control the making, using, and selling of a patented invention for a limited time.
 There are three patent types: utility, design, and plant patents.
 Also, there is technically no such thing as an international patent.
 Patents are issued per country.
-However, there is a two-phase “international” (PCT & Hague) patent process to seek patent protection in all possible countries.
+However, there is a two-phase “international” (PCT) patent process for utility and plant inventions to seek patent protection in all possible countries.
 Additionally, there is a Hague International Industrial Design patent application for unique ornamental designs.

 Types of Patents